How do I register for my exams?

 Where is my personal exam timetable?

-A personalised exam timetable will be available to you on Student Records.
-To view your timetable once you've logged into Student Records:
+A personalised exam timetable will be available to you on KCL My Timetable.
+To view your timetable once you've logged into KCL My Timetable:

 Finding your candidate number

 What is my candidate number & where can I find it?